-I did a postgraduate degree, then became a Minister myself for over 5 years, before going to work for the Diocese of Lichfield Board for Social Responsibility at the time of 'Faith in the City', helping parish churches to make connections between what they did on Sundays and the rest of the life of their local communities.
-But I had become increasingly sceptical about traditional Christian beliefs so when that job ended I gradually gave up on ministry and went back into social work and a new career in Education Welfare.
+I did a postgraduate theology degree, then became a Minister myself for over 5 years, before going to work for the Diocese of Lichfield Board for Social Responsibility at the time of 'Faith in the City', helping parish churches to make connections between what they did on Sundays and the rest of the life of their local communities.
+But I had become increasingly sceptical about traditional Christian beliefs so when that job ended I gradually gave up on Ministry and went back into social work and a new career in Education Welfare.
 This lasted until I took early retirement in 2011.
 During that time I also published widely on the educational implications of the Children Act 1989 and other welfare issues during over 20 years' experience in Staffordshire and Wolverhampton Local Authorities.

-In both LAs I was Manager of the Education Welfare Service, working with schools across the LA in managing attendance, staff training and casework advice etc. I played an active role on the training committees of both ACPCs/Local Safeguarding Children Boards.
+In both LAs I was Manager of the Education Welfare Service, working with schools across the LA in managing attendance, providing staff training and casework advice etc. I played an active role on the training committees of both ACPCs/Local Safeguarding Children Boards.
 I have delivered countless 'Level 1' Child Protection training sessions for schools and have co-delivered 'Level 2' inter-agency training events in 3 Local Authorities.

-Feedback and comment are always very welcome.
+FEEDBACK AND COMMENT are always very welcome.

 ALL INFORMATION AND ADVICE PROVIDED ON THIS WEBSITE, AND IN RELATED RESOURCES AND EVENTS, IS GIVEN IN GOOD FAITH AND IS TRUE AND ACCURATE TO THE BEST OF MY KNOWLEDGE AND BELIEF.
 HOWEVER NO LIABILTY IS ACCEPTED FOR ANY ADVERSE CONSEQUENCES ARISING THEREFROM OR FOR ANY IMPLICATIONS OF UNINTENDED ERRORS.
 I HAVE BOTH PUBLIC LIABILITY AND PROFESSIONAL INDEMNITY INSURANCE.